Cypher

 cypher

-12345678MATCH (p:Person) RETURN p.name, CASE WHEN p.age < 20 THEN 'Young' WHEN p.age < 40 THEN 'Middle-aged' ELSE 'Senior' END as ageGroup
+12345678MATCH (p:Person) RETURN p.name, CASE WHEN p.age < 20 THEN 'Young' WHEN p.age < 40 THEN 'Middle-aged' ELSE 'Senior' END AS ageGroup

-COALESCE and EXISTS
+COALESCE and Property Existence

 cypher